History of Camp Mishawaka

 Camp Mishawaka for Girls was founded in 1963, and Cap hired Noelle Todd in 1964 to serve as the Girls camp director, and she would remain in that position until 1981.
 The period of the 1960’s and early 1970’s saw the expansion of Mishawaka in camper numbers, property and program.

 The early 1980’s was a difficult time for independent traditional camps.
-The Larsen and Erickson families were able to guide Mishawaka through this difficult period.
+Thanks to the loyalty of staff and owners – and numerous 2nd and 3rd generation camper families, Mishawaka was able to weather the storm.
 In 1988 the two camps were consolidated.
 The Girls Camp was moved to its present site and the two camps began to share many facilities and programs.
 Throughout this time, Mishawaka remained true to its heritage, and preserved the traditions of a residential summer camp.

 Jon Erickson worked alongside his father, Norm, during these years as the winter recruiter and program director.
 He took over the reigns as the Boy’s Camp Director in 1985.
 The Girls camp remained under the direction of Sonia Larsen until 1985 when she moved to the office to serve as the Office Manager until her retirement in 2010.

-From 1986 to present the Girl’s Camp has been under the direction of Bobbie Oggletree, Holly Wilson, Katie Scott, Phyllis Strobl, Kari Lottes and, beginning in 1995, Mary Jane Curran.
+From 1986 to present the Girl’s Camp has been under the direction of Bobbie Ogletree, Holly Wilson, Katie Scott, Phyllis Strobl, Kari Lottes and, beginning in 1995, Mary Jane Curran.

 1990 – Today: The Centennial and Beyond